-You can have out of season produce- If you know something is going out of season you can bulk buy it and eat it all year round.
+You can have out of season produce- If you know something is going out of season you can bulk buy it when it is at its best and eat it all year round.

-They are steamed or blanched in hot water- Which kills the bacteria- some of which might remain on fresh produce if not washed properly.
+Frozen food is often steamed or blanched in hot water first- Which kills the bacteria- some of which might remain on fresh produce if not washed properly.

 They're affordable- My local supermarket sells its veggies at around £1 per large bag and fruits are about £2 for a punnet.
 One bag/box of each will easily last a fortnight or a month if you're careful.